EatInstall/Eat/README.md

 Yes, it's a YAML manifest.
 A manifest must be named `<manifest name>.yaml`, not something like `<manifest name>.json` or `<manifest name>.yml`.
+## Store
+If you do not use a command-line for installing programs (other than eat itself), we offer [Eat Store][store] for installing apps.
 ## Authors
 Eat was originally written by [Tyler887](https://github.com/Tyler887), but a [mass migration to this organisation](https://github.com/EatInstall/Eat/pull/4) was preformed.